Tinker0425/PetFinderAPI/README.md

 - **Service Account Key**: Keep the service account JSON file secure.
 It's used for authenticating your application to Google Cloud services.

 ---

 ## :wrench: Technologies Used

-- **Google Cloud Storage (GCS)**: For storing raw data before and after processing.
 - **Python**: For writing scripts to handle data ingestion.
 - **PetFinderAPI**: Datasource
 - **Terraform**: Infrastructure as code (IaC) - Used for creating GCP Bucket and BigQuery
+- **Google Cloud Storage (GCS)**: For storing raw data before and after processing.
+- **BigQuery Data Warehouse**: For storing processed and transformed data in a data warehouse.
 - **DBT**: For performing SQL-based transformations on the data in BigQuery.
-- **BigQuery Data Warehouse**: For storing processed and transformed data in a data warehouse.
 - **Visualization Tools**: Google Data Studio Looker

 ---

 ## :bulb: Lessons Learned

-- **CD/CI & Github Actions**: Learned how to use yml files to run terraform and python using Github Actions
+- **Github Actions**: Learned how to use yml files to run terraform and python using Github Actions
-- **Batch Processing**: Learning how to process large datasets efficiently with Spark was key to handling the PetFinder data at scale.
+- **Batch Processing**: Learning how to process large datasets efficiently was key to handling the PetFinder data at scale.
 - **Transformation Best Practices**: Using DBT for transformations made it easier to maintain and version control SQL-based transformations, ensuring the integrity of the data.
 - **Cloud Integration**: Integrating with **Google Cloud Storage** and **BigQuery** enabled me to scale the pipeline and store data securely for analysis.